HOW TO GET FOOD COLORING OFF HANDS

 Rubbing Alcohol or Hand Sanitizer

-This first method to get food coloring from your skin is to use rubbing alcohol or hand sanitizer!
+The first method to get food coloring from your skin is to use rubbing alcohol or hand sanitizer!
 This one can be a little harsh on the skin, so if you have sensitive skin or you’re using this on little hands, be cautious about how much you use.
-Luckily, you shouldn’t need much!
+Luckily, you shouldn’t need much to get rid of a stain with this method!

 Use a cotton ball or rag to soak up some rubbing alcohol or apply some hand sanitizer.
-Then, rub it onto the skin wherever there are dye stains.
+Then, rub the stained area until you see the stain start to dissipate.
 You shouldn’t need to scrub much and it should work fairly quickly.
+If not, use this initially and then move on to one of the less abrasive options below.
+This isn’t one you want to re-apply multiple times.

 Watch out for open cuts and dry skin, because rubbing alcohol and hand sanitizer could really make those things hurt.
 I recommend choosing a different method of removing food dye if you or your child has any scrapes or irritation.